matush-v/AllNightLong/README.md

 _____________________________________________________________________________________
 ###TODO

+* Bugs from Hackathon presentation
+  * Stop notifications when they get to Congratulations page
+  * Clear modal descriptions before adding next description

 * ALWAYS USE UNDERSCORE CASING
 * DECLARE ALL VARAIBLES AT THE TOP OF THE FUNCTION
 * Creating a schedule